 RGA Reinsurance, Chesterfield Re, Parkway Re, Rockwood Re, Castlewood Re and RCM are subject to regulation under the insurance and insurance holding company statutes of Missouri.
 Aurora National is subject to regulation under the insurance and insurance holding company statutes of California.
-Greenhouse is subject to insurance holding company statutes of Arizona.
 These insurance holding company laws and regulations generally require insurance and reinsurance subsidiaries of insurance holding companies to register and file with the home state regulator certain reports describing, among other information, capital structure, ownership, financial condition, certain intercompany transactions, and general business operations.
 The insurance holding company statutes and regulations also require prior approval of, or in certain circumstances, prior notice to the home state regulator of, certain material intercompany transfers of assets, as well as certain transactions between insurance companies, their parent companies and affiliates.

-Under current Missouri, California and Arizona insurance laws and regulations no person may acquire any voting security or security convertible into a voting security of an insurance holding company, such as RGA, if as a result of the acquisition such person would "control" the insurance holding company.
-"Control" is presumed to exist under Missouri, California and Arizonia law if a person directly or indirectly owns or controls 10% or more of the voting securities of another person.
+Under current Missouri and California insurance laws and regulations, no person may acquire any voting security or security convertible into a voting security of an insurance holding company, such as RGA, if as a result of the acquisition such person would "control" the insurance holding company.
+"Control" is presumed to exist under Missouri and California law if a person directly or indirectly owns or controls 10% or more of the voting securities of another person.
 Changes in control of an insurer are not permitted under the laws of these states unless: (i) certain filings are made with the home state regulator, (ii) certain requirements are met, including a public hearing, and (iii) approval or exemption is granted by the home state regulator.
-Additionally, revisions to the insurance holding company regulations of Missouri, California and Arizona require increased disclosure to regulators of matters within the RGA group of companies.
+Additionally, revisions to the insurance holding company regulations of Missouri and California require increased disclosure to regulators of matters within the RGA group of companies.